 We are living in some unique and challenging times.
 The novel COVID-19 has hit land across the world.
 We are feeling its undeniable effects in the U.S. Most states have adopted the “stay at home” approach to try to flatten the curve of the contagion.
-This has driven students across the country home.
+This has driven students across the country home to navigating the world of e-learning.

 The E-Learning Option